-You may decide to pay your monthly Part D late enrollment penalty directly to us with a check made payable to Dean Health Plan.
-We will send you a monthly late enrollment penalty bill via U.S. mail; you submit payment by check made payable to Dean Health Plan.
+You may decide to pay your monthly plan premium directly to us with a check made payable to Dean Health Plan.
+We will send you a monthly plan premium bill via U.S. mail; you submit payment by check made payable to Dean Health Plan.
 The mailing address for payments is PO Box 673109, Chicago, IL 60695-3109.
-Payments are due on the 1st of each month.
+Premium payments are due on the 1st of each month.